polterguy/polterguy.github.io/workflows/index.md

 ## Advantages

-Being able to _"drag'n'drop"_ backend code together the way we do in the above video, have huge benefits.
+Being able to _"drag'n'drop"_ backend code together the way we do in the above video, has huge benefits.
 First of all it significantly lowers the bar for software development, allowing people without prior software development experience to create high quality backend code.
 Secondly, it makes it much faster to create said code.
 I clocked myself in regards to this, and found that in theory I could create 604,000 lines of code per month instead of 550 which is the industry standard.

 Obviously using LOC as a measure stick for productivity is typically not a good thing, but these were production grade lines of code, highly secure, scalable, and performing in regards to all neutral metrics - And I produced something _useful_ that would require _a lot_ of manual coding to create.
 In the following video I am creating a complete registration API in 15 minutes to illustrate the point.